Doing Business in Brazil

 In this sense, although the INPI no longer interfered with or issued office actions related to the value and term of technology transfer agreements, it remained the responsibility of the contracting parties to respect the tax deductibility limits set forth in the Ministry of Finance Ordinance no. 436/58 which, in case of agreements entered between companies directly or indirectly related, also corresponded to the limits for the remittance of royalties abroad.

-In this way, the registration of technology transfer contracts with the INPI only makes the values of technology transfer contracts deductible for purposes of calculating actual profit, subject to the limits and conditions established by law.
+In this way, the registration of technology transfer agreements with the INPI only made the values of technology transfer agreements deductible for purposes of calculating actual profit, subject to the limits and conditions established by law.

-Another important milestone, in relation to technology transfer contracts, was the publication of Law No. 14,596/2023, which will come into force from 2024 (with the option of adoption in 2023), and which brought the application of the new Transfer Pricing rules in relation to intangible rights and royalties.
-Thus, the former foreign exchange and tax rules adopted until then for remittances and tax deductibility of royalty payments for intangibles were revoked.
+Another important point in relation to technology transfer agreements was the publication of Law 14.596/2023, which came into force in 2024 (with the option of adoption in 2023), and which brought in the application of Transfer Pricing rules in relation to intangible rights and royalties.
+Since its entry into force, the old foreign exchange and tax rules adopted until then for remittances and the tax deductibility of royalty payments for intangibles have been revoked.

-With the publication of the new law, the remittance of royalties and technical, scientific, administrative, or similar assistance, must observe the Transfer Pricing rules.
+With the publication of that law, the remittance of royalties and technical, scientific, administrative, or similar assistance, must observe the Transfer Pricing rules.

-For international transactions involving such payments between related companies, one of the five methods (PIC, PRL, MCL, MLT and CDM) will be adopted, with the possibility of selecting the most appropriate method for the transaction, or other methods, provided that the adopted alternative methodology produces a result consistent with that which would be achieved in comparable transactions carried out between unrelated parties.
+For international transactions involving such payments between related companies, one of the five methods (PIC, PRL, MCL, MLT and MDL) has to be adopted, with the possibility of selecting the most appropriate method for the transaction, or even other methods, provided that the alternative methodology adopted produces a result consistent with that which would be achieved in comparable transactions carried out between unrelated parties.

 The following agreements may be submitted for registration / recordal before the INPI: